piotrmurach/tty-config/README.md

 ## Features

-* Read & write configurations in YAML, JSON, TOML, INI formats
+* Read & write configurations in YAML, JSON, TOML, INI, HCL formats
+* Ability to add custom marshaller or override built-in ones
 * Simple interface for adding and reading settings for deeply nested keys
 * Indifferent access for reading settings
-* Merging of configuration settings from other hashes
+* Merging of configuration settings from other hash objects
 * Reading values from environment variables

 ## Installation